sjagoe/matrix-synapse-nix/README.md

    of nixops makes it hard for other users to deploy/manage the same network as the state includes things like absolute paths on the host that runs the deployment.

+   Another alternative to look at is colmena (https://github.com/zhaofengli/colmena)

 3. Make this a set of modules that are embedded in a separate configuration repository, rather than a monolithic server build